 - Serve warm with maple syrup, powdered sugar, or fresh berries.

-How to freshen up leftovers:
+Want to freshen it up a little?

 Cinnamon Roll French Toast Casserole